Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Learning Stable and Robust Models

 \section{Learning Stable and Robust Models}

-This paper is concerned with \textit{learning} of nonlinear dynamical models, i.e. finding a particular model within a set of candidates based on some \textit{data}.
-The overall objective is to construct models that are \textit{flexible} enough to make use of available data, and yet \textit{guaranteed} to be well-behaved in some sense.
+This paper is concerned with \textit{learning} of nonlinear dynamical models, i.e. finding a particular model within a set of candidates using some \textit{data} relevant to the problem at hand.
+The central aim of this paper is to construct model classes that are \textit{flexible} enough to make full use of available data, and yet \textit{guaranteed} to be well-behaved in some sense.

 Given a dataset $\tilde{z}$, we consider the problem of learning a nonlinear state-space dynamical model of the form

 that minimizes some loss or cost function depending (in part) on the data, i.e. to solve a problem of the form